SarahSchoonmaker/music-player/README.md

+# Bloc Jams
-Bloc Jams is a mobile responsive streaming music player.
+Bloc Jams is a JavaScript music player.

-Technologies Used:
+# Prerequisites
-HTML, CSS, JavaScript, jQuery, Buzz audio library.
+HTML, CSS, JavaScript, DOM Scripting, jQuery & <a href="http://buzz.jaysalvat.com/">Buzz Library</a>.

+# Demo
+<a href="http://bloc-jams-realtimschmidt.netlify.com/">Bloc Jams</a>
+This demo has 1 album and 5 songs available to test.

+# Case Study
+Yay! <a href="http://realtimschmidt.com/portfolio/blocjams.html">More to read!</a>